What is Linear Perspective in Renaissance Art?

 Machiavelli’s diplomatic dispatches reveal his practical approach to politics.

-Serving as a diplomat for Florence, he engaged in numerous missions between 1498 and 1512.
+As a diplomat for Florence, he engaged in numerous missions between 1498 and 1512.

 These writings offer a window into European political maneuvers during the Renaissance.